 It's best to think visually.
 We draw a map of the project.
-If you know data flow diagramming, that's a great way to make an information map.
+If you know how to create a data flow diagram, that's a great way to make an information map.
 Where does the information we need come from?
 Who knows it?
 Who will change it?
-Who will use it, or need to know it.
+Who will use it or need to know it?

 Once we have this picture, we show it to every customer and stakeholder we know about.
 And we ask, "Is there anyone else who should know about this?
 Who is responsible for each of these areas?
 Who will be affected by what the project is doing?"
 We can vary our language to meet the culture of the organization.
 In a bureaucracy, we might say, "Is there anyone who needs to approve these changes?"
 In a more informal setting, we can ask, "Who will be pissed off if I go ahead and do this, and they don't know it's happening?"